Free. No sign-ups, no locked features, almost nothing tracked. Use it and go. If it saved you time,

 That Tool Should Be Free is an independent, non-commercial project built and maintained by Roli™.
 All tools are provided as-is, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

 Tools are powered by open-source libraries released under the MIT License (QRCode.js, JsBarcode, and others).
 Output generated by these tools is yours to use freely for personal or commercial purposes.
-No tracking, no analytics, no cookies, no account required — ever.
+No accounts, no analytics, no cookies.
+The single exception is the Link Shortener, which by nature stores each shortened link so it can redirect, and briefly logs a hashed IP address (deleted within 48 hours) solely to prevent spam and abuse.
+No other data is collected by any tool.

 Barcode formats & GS1.
 EAN-13, EAN-8, and UPC-A barcodes generated here are technically valid but the numeric values are not officially registered.
 For retail or commercial product use, barcode numbers must be obtained through GS1 (gs1.org).
 This tool does not assign, validate, or guarantee the uniqueness of any product identifier.
 Generating sample or test barcodes is unrestricted.